Portuguese Empire: Iberian Union, Protestant rivalry, and colonial stasis (1580–1663)

-Portuguese Empire (1663–1822)
+Second Empire (1663–1822)

-The loss of colonies was one of the reasons that contributed to the end of the personal union with Spain.
-João IV was proclaimed king of Portugal in 1640 and the Portuguese Restoration War began.
-Even before the war's final resolution, the crown established the Overseas Council, conceived in 1642 on the short-lived model of the Council of India (1604–1614), and established in 1643, it was the governing body for most of the Portuguese overseas empire.
-The exceptions were North Africa, Madeira, and the Azores.
-All correspondence concerning overseas possessions were funneled through the council.
-When the Portuguese court fled to Brazil in 1807, following the Napoleonic invasion of Iberia, Brazil was removed from the jurisdiction of the council.
-It made recommendations concerning personnel for the administrative, fiscal, and military, as well as bishops of overseas dioceses.
-A distinguished seventeenth-century member was Salvador de Sá.
+The loss of colonies was one of the reasons that contributed to the end of Portugal's personal union with Spain in 1640, when João IV was proclaimed king of Portugal and the Portuguese Restoration War began.
+Spain recognised the end of the Iberian Union in 1668, with Portugal in exchange ceding Ceuta to the Spanish crown.
+Even before the war's final resolution, the Portuguese crown established the Overseas Council, conceived in 1642 on the short-lived model of the Council of India (1604–1614).
+Established in 1643, the Overseas Council became the governing body for most of the Portuguese overseas empire, with the exceptions of North Africa, Madeira, and the Azores (and later Brazil in 1807, when the Napoleonic invasion of Iberia caused the Portuguese court to flee to it).

+1736 manuscript showing the Portuguese Navy warship Nossa Senhora da Conceição and its garrison of marines from the Terço da Armada.
+Considered an elite unit, Portuguese marines were recognisable by their bottle green uniforms.

+Starting in 1643, all correspondence concerning Portugal's overseas possessions was funneled through the Overseas Council, which made recommendations concerning personnel for the administrative, fiscal, and military, as well as bishops of overseas dioceses.
+A distinguished 17th century member of the Overseas Council was Salvador de Sá.
+In 1661, the Portuguese offered Bombay and Tangier to England as part of the dowry of Catherine of Braganza ahead of her marriage to King Charles II, and over the next hundred years the English gradually became the dominant trader in India.